jonefeewang/jonefeewang.github.io/source/_posts/Announcing-Stonemq-A-high-performance-and-efficient-message-queue-developed-in-Rust.md

    On the read disk, messages are split into their respective physical queues, presenting real partitions to consumers.
 This ensures that consumer read operations (e.g., page cache contention or slow consumer IOPS usage) only impact message consumption, not the write path.

 5. **Rust Implementation**:
    To address memory leaks and Java GC-related issues, the entire system is implemented in **Rust**.
 Rust provides memory safety, prevents common bugs like null pointer dereferences, and eliminates garbage collection overhead.
-This reduces the system’s memory footprint, freeing up more memory for use as read and write caches.
+This reduces the system's memory footprint, freeing up more memory for use as read and write caches.

----

 ### Why Rust?